Gazorkazork/django_be/README.md

 #### 1. Deploy a LambdaMUD client that connects to the test server

 While your backend developers are implementing your production server, you may test your endpoints on the test server hosted at `https://lambda-mud-test.herokuapp.com/`.
-You can use this to test your interface for account registration, login, and movement throughout the world.
-(See [documentation](https://github.com/LambdaSchool/LambdaMUD-Project) for details.)
+You can use this to test your interface for account registration, login, movement and map display.
+(See sample API commands below.)
 Your app should store the user's auth token upon successful registration/authentication and use it to authenticate subsequent API requests.

 #### 2. Connect your LambdaMUD client to the production server